20 Jul Soy, Coconuts and Bread – FAQs

 SHOULD I GIVE UP BREAD?

-We find that more and more people are having trouble digesting bread as it contains so many unwanted ingredients such as sugar and preservatives, as well as gluten.
+We find that more and more people are having trouble digesting bread as it contains so many unwanted ingredients.
+Ingredients such as sugar and preservatives, as well as gluten.
 As bread is traditionally prepared via soaking and fermenting, the nutrients become more available for digestion.
-Most of the breads we find that line the supermarket shelves today are high in phytic acid, which reduces the absorption of minerals including calcium, magnesium, zinc, copper and iron.
+Most bread we find that line the supermarket shelves today are high in phytic acid.
+Which reduces the absorption of minerals including calcium, magnesium, zinc, copper and iron.